-In 2017 we installed a project called "STROKE OWL" volunteers help stroke- survivors in their everydayin the region of Ostwestfalen- Lippe ("OWL").
-The life.
-They get groceries with them, go for a walk project is financed with seven million euros by the German "Innovation Fonds".
-Specialised stroke case managers get in touch with the patients at the stroke unit.
+In 2017 we installed a project called "STROKE OWL" in the region of Ostwestfalen-Lippe ("OWL").
+The project is financed with seven million euros by the German "Innovation Fonds".
+Specialised stroke case managers get in touch with the patients at the standards set by us and numbers are rising. the stroke unit.
 The stroke survivor can take part in criteria.
-The coordinator informs patients and their them advise and support.
+The coordinator informs patients and their of live decreases after stroke - not only for the families about everything they need to know, gives them advise and support.
 The manager organises the treatment and therapies, helps filling out applications and forms and looks after the patient in general.
 The foundation plans to enroll up to 2000 patients into the program.
 The project will be evaluated scientifically by the University of Bielefeld and all main health insurance companies of the OWL- region - covering two million people are involved.
 By proving the advantages and positive effects of a case and care- management not only for the patients but also for the health care system in general the German Stroke foundation strives to support the establishment of stroke case management, which in the end is reimbursed by the insurance companies.
 Additionally there have been established many smaller, but similar projects all over Germany, which are connected to and supported by our foundation.